Tetrakern/fictioneer/DOCUMENTATION.md

 ### Missing Blocks

 This is not an error but intentional, the theme only allows blocks that are properly integrated.
-But you can enable the rest under **Fictioneer > General > Compatibility > Enable all default Gutenberg blocks**.
+But you can enable the rest under **Fictioneer > General > Compatibility > Enable all Gutenberg blocks**.
 There is no guarantee they will work or look good.

 ### Reserved URL Slugs